 This is not my chart.
-All credit belongs to taxtips.ca.
+Credit belongs to taxtips.ca.

 Most people, like myself, focus on Management Expense Ratios (MERs).
 But the 15% U.S withholding tax on dividends often generates even greater losses than ETF MERs.

 Understanding withholding tax can save you up to 30 basis points (0.3%) annually for a portfolio of global stocks.
 This will equate to a 9.4% difference in portfolio value over 30 years.
-You can’t get away from withholding tax in a TFSA, but you can get rid of them in the RRSP.
+You cannot avoid withholding tax in a TFSA, but you can avoid US withholding tax in a RRSP.

 Read Justin Bender’s White Paper on Withholding Taxes to learn more.
-It’s the best resource on withholding tax for Canadians.
+It’s the best resource for withholding tax for Canadians.
 If this paper makes your brain hurt, you’re not alone.
 It made my brain hurt too.
-It’s up to you to determine if the brain pain is worth the small gain.
+Determining if the brain pain is worth the small gain is up to you.

 Asset Location Wrap Up

-To understand asset location, you need to understand how taxes apply to the various types of investment income.
+To understand asset location, you must understand how taxes apply to the various types of investment income.
 You can read more about asset location in this PWL Capital White Paper.
-Let’s apply what we have learned.

 Tax Efficient or Tax Inefficient?